ombhd/Cleaner_42/README.md

 1. First : Run `cclean`
 2. Last  : Enjoy ;)

+Options:

+`-p`, `--print`: print file paths as they are cleaned by the script

 ## How to update ?

 1. First : Run this command `cclean update`